-Urgent amendments to Queensland's planning legislation have been passed by Queensland Parliament to address concerns raised by a range of stakeholders, including local government and industry, in response to the COVID-19.
-The changes include:
+Urgent amendments to Queensland's planning legislation were passed in March 2020 by Queensland Parliament to address concerns raised by a range of stakeholders, including local government and industry, in response to the COVID-19.
+The changes included:

-- Declaring Shops, Warehouses and Transport Depots as uses that can operate 24 hours a day, 7 days a week during the COVID-19 applicable event on 20 March 2020.
+- declaring Shops, Warehouses and Transport Depots as uses that can operate 24 hours a day, 7 days a week during the COVID-19 applicable event 2020

-The Economic Development Act 2012 has been amended to make applicable events and declared uses under the Planning Act 2016 apply in Priority Development Areas (PDAs).
+The Economic Development Act 2012 was amended to make applicable events and declared uses under the Planning Act 2016 apply in Priority Development Areas (PDAs).